BJClarke/troubleshoot/appsectls.md

 # Withdrawal of support for TLS 1.0 and 1.1
 {: #tlssupportwithdraw}

-IBM will withdraw support for TLS 1.0 and TLS 1.1 across many of our cloud products and services on 01 March 2018.
+IBM will withdraw support for TLS 1.0 and TLS 1.1 across many cloud products and services on 01 March 2018.
 TLS 1.2 will continue to be supported for any {{site.data.keyword.Bluemix_notm}} product or service that is withdrawing support for TLS 1.0 and 1.1.
 {:shortdesc}

 ## Why are we making this change?